JReFrameworker/JReFrameworker.github.io/install.md

 permalink: /install/
 ---

 Installing the JReFrameworker Eclipse plugin is easy.
 It is recommended to install the plugin from the provided update site, but it is also possible to install from source.
-The current version of JReFrameworker has been tested on [Eclipse Luna](https://eclipse.org/luna/) and [Eclipse Mars](https://www.eclipse.org/downloads/packages/release/Mars/1).
+The current version of JReFrameworker has been tested on [Eclipse Neon](https://www.eclipse.org/neon/) ([Eclipse Luna](https://eclipse.org/luna/) and [Eclipse Mars](https://www.eclipse.org/mars/) should work as well).

 ## Installing from update site
 Follow the steps below to install the JReFrameworker plugin from the Eclipse update site.